internalfx/distinct-colors/README.md

 - Restrict the lightness to a specific range
 - Configure general quality of the palette

+To get an example of how to use this (and what it produces), check out [I want hue](http://tools.medialab.sciences-po.fr/iwanthue/).

 ---

 Special thanks to [Arthur Andrew Medical](http://www.arthurandrew.com/) for sponsoring this project.